pramodith/pramodith.github.io/_posts/2025-06-04-grpo-trainer.md

 **Step 6** tells us that the old policy model should be updated to the current policy for each new batch.

 ```
 10:     for GRPO iteration = 1, . . . , 𝜇 do
 11:         Update the policy model 𝜋𝜃 by maximizing the GRPO objective (Equation 21)
 ```
 **Step 10 and 11** of the algorithm asks us to update the policy model for $\mu$ iterations.
 Each of these iterations/updates will be based on the **same batch of prompts and completions sampled from the old policy model.**

 When we combine these two requirements together, we can see that the old policy is nothing but the **current policy for GRPO iteration = 1**.
 So we'll sample responses from the current policy model whenever we're at the first GRPO iteration.
-These same set of responses will be used to compute the GRPO loss function for $\mu$ iterations.
+These same set of responses will be used to compute the GRPO loss function for the remaining $\mu - 1$ iterations.

-To compute the GRPO loss we need access to the logit scores of the current and old policy, and reference model. **However, for a given batch the logit scores of the old policy and reference model will always be the same since their weights are frozen.** This means that we only need to compute the logit scores for those two models for the very first GRPO iteration and we can re-use them for all subsequent GRPO iterations.
+To compute the GRPO loss we need access to the logit scores of the current and old policy, and reference model. **However, for a given batch the logit scores of the old policy and reference model will always be the same since their weights are frozen.** This means that we only need to compute the logit scores for those two models at the **very first GRPO iteration and we can re-use them for all subsequent GRPO iterations.**

 Let's take a look update the `training_step` method based on all of this information.